Uni halls vs. private accommodation: How to choose

 It can be more expensive

-Student halls can cost more in upfront rent than private housing, but you are getting more for your money.
+Student halls can cost more in upfront rent than private housing, but you often get more for your money.
 With all bills included, on-site security, plenty of facilities and your own bathroom, it’s worth paying a little more if you can afford it.

 No private outdoor space

-One of the drawbacks of living in a flat is you won’t get a yard or a garden.
-But some of our properties do have a communal outdoor space for residents, and you can even get parking if you need it.
-Plus, the views are better.
+One of the drawbacks of living in a flat is that you won’t get a yard or a garden.
+But most university halls do have a communal outdoor space for residents, and you can even get parking if you need it.

-Whether you’re on a tight budget or looking for somewhere that is a little more ‘homey’, private housing could be the way to go.
-A lot of communal areas in halls are open plan, but private housing might offer a more ‘home like’ experience.
+Whether you’re on a tight budget or looking for somewhere a little more ‘homey’, private housing could be the way to go.
+A lot of communal areas in halls are open plan, but private housing might offer a more ‘cosy’ experience.

 Living in the student village

 A lot of cities have an unofficial ‘student village’ where students live in close quarters.
-This can be great for fostering a sense of community and socialising, but it can also mean endless parties when you’re trying to study or sleep.
+While this can be great for fostering a sense of community and socialising, it can also mean quite a lot of parties that may disrupt you when you’re trying to study or sleep.

 Communal areas

-In a student house you’re more likely to have a homely living room and a separate kitchen, which can be great for relaxing and socialising.
-Having a garden in a student house is also a big plus - but there’s no guarantee you’ll get an outdoor space in a student house.
-Lots of student areas are made of built-up terrace streets.
+In a private student house, you’re more likely to have a dedicated living room and a separate kitchen, which can be great for relaxing and socialising.
+Having a garden in a student house is also a big plus.
+Just bear in mind there’s no guarantee you’ll get an outdoor space in a private house – lots of student areas are made of built-up terrace streets.

 More choice